Chi Adanna Mgbako

 Research & Teaching AreasHuman Rights; Women; Gender

-BioChi Adanna Mgbako is clinical associate professor and founding director of the Walter Leitner International Human Rights Clinic at Fordham Law School in New York City.
+BioChi Adanna Mgbako is clinical professor of law and founding director of the Walter Leitner International Human Rights Clinic at Fordham Law School in New York City.
 She and her students work on human rights campaigns, policy reports, mobile legal aid clinics, and public interest lawsuits in partnership with grassroots organizations focusing on the sexual health and rights of marginalized populations and access to justice.
-She has conducted human rights fieldwork and advocacy in many countries, among them Ethiopia, Liberia, Malawi, Nigeria, Rwanda, Sierra Leone, South Africa, and the United States.
+She has conducted human rights fieldwork and advocacy in many countries, among them Ethiopia, Kenya, Liberia, Malawi, Sierra Leone, South Africa, Uganda and the United States.

 She has been honored as one of the National Law Journal's "Top 40 Lawyers of Color Under 40" (2011), Fordham Law School's "Public Interest Professor of the Year" (2012), and the Police Reform Organizing Project's "Citizen of the City Award" recipient (2013).

-EducationChi Adanna Mgbako received her J.D. from Harvard Law School, where she was awarded the Gary Bellow Public Service Award, the Dean's Award for Community Leadership, and the Kaufman Public Service Fellowship.
+EducationProfessor Mgbako received her J.D. from Harvard Law School, where she was awarded the Gary Bellow Public Service Award, the Dean's Award for Community Leadership, the Kaufman Public Service Fellowship, and a post-graduate Henigson Human Rights Fellowship to work as a researcher in the West Africa office of the International Crisis Group.
 She earned her B.A. in History, magna cum laude, from Columbia University, where she was a John F. Kluge Scholar.

 - Harvard Law School, J.D., 2005